 HTC faculty explore comparative views of the arts and architectures of different cultures and contexts.
 The section is ideally suited for such an endeavor; with some exceptions, faculty interests and research cover significant regions of the globe.

-Mark Jarzombek is co-author with Vikramaditya Prakash and Francis D. K. Ching at the University of Washington in Seattle, on a textbook of world architecture: A Global History of Architecture (Wiley & Sons 2006).
+Mark Jarzombek is co-author with Vikramaditya Prakash and Francis D. K. Ching at the University of Washington in Seattle, of the textbook: A Global History of Architecture (Wiley & Sons 2006).

 Research by faculty and doctoral candidates in the Aga Khan Program have extended from Venice to India.
 James Wescoat is interested in comparative theory and method in landscape research, and has published on long-term flows of ideas and technologies of water management between the U.S. and South Asia.
-Caroline Jones' continuing interest in art and critical practices in Latin America, Europe, Asia and elsewhere will come into focus in her forthcoming book Desires for the World Picture.
-And Kristel Smentek examines cross-cultural encounters in the Enlightenment in her research on the "Turkish" painter Jean Ettienne Liotard and the reception of Asian Art in the eighteenth century Europe.
+Caroline Jones' continuing interest in art and critical practices in Latin America, Europe, Asia and elsewhere will come into focus in her forthcoming book "The Global Work of Art."
+And the current work of Kristel Smentek examines cross-cultural encounters during the Enlightenment particularly focused on the reception of Asian Art in eighteenth century Europe.